AMANDA-ALT/todo-list/README.md

-This project was deployed on <a href="https://whimsical-speculoos-712f8b.netlify.app/"></a>
+This project was deployed on https://whimsical-speculoos-712f8b.netlify.app/